George W. Murray

 George Washington Murray (September 22, 1853 – April 21, 1926) was an American politician, teacher, and farmer.
 After serving as chairman of the Sumter County Republican Party, Murray was elected in the 1890s as a United States congressman from South Carolina.
 He was the only black member in the 53rd and 54th Congresses.
-Because South Carolina passed a constitution in 1895 that effectively disenfranchised blacks and crippled the Republican Party, Murray was the last Republican elected in the state for nearly 100 years.
-The next Republican, elected in 1980, was the result of a realignment of voters and parties.
+Because South Carolina passed a constitution in 1895 that effectively disenfranchised blacks and crippled the Republican Party, Murray was the last Republican elected in the state for about 70 years.
+The next Republican from South Carolina elected to the United States House of Representatives was former Democrat Albert Watson in 1965 while Tim Scott was the next black Republican from South Carolina elected to the United States House of Representatives in 2010.

 In 1905, Murray was convicted of forgery in what he said was a discriminatory trial (with an all-white jury) and sentenced to three years' hard labor.
 He left the state and moved to Chicago.
 In 1915 he was pardoned in this case by the South Carolina governor, Coleman Blease.
 In Chicago, Murray again became active in the Republican Party.
 He lectured on race relations and his political career, and published two collections of his speeches.
 He died of a stroke on April 21, 1926.

 Early life and education

-Murray was born into privilege ] on a cotton plantation near Rembert, Sumter County, South Carolina, in the Piedmont region.
-His parents' names are not known and he was separated from them by the end of Civil War.
+Murray was born into privilege on a cotton plantation near Rembert, Sumter County, South Carolina, in the Piedmont region.
+His parents' names are not known and he was separated from them by the end of the Civil War.
 He had two brothers, Prince and Frank.
 Murray did have formal schooling as a boy.

 He worked as a teacher from 1871 until 1874.
 He entered the University of South Carolina at Columbia in 1874 when it was opened to black students by the Republican-dominated legislature.

 With the end of the Reconstruction Era in 1877, the white Democrats retook control of the state legislature.
 They and the administration closed the college, forcing black students out.
 That year the legislature also passed a law restricting admission to whites and designating Claflin College for higher education for black students, in order to qualify for funding under the Morrill Land-Grant Act.
 Murray completed his education at the State Normal Institution at Columbia, a historically black college.
 Education was an urgent need and a high calling among the freedmen, and Murray taught school for fifteen years in Sumter County.
 He also invented some agricultural technology.